XinLianSJ/Embed-MedSAM/README.md

 # Embed-MedSAM: Embedded Framework for Clinical Medical Image Segment Anything in Resource-Limited Healthcare Regions (Under Review)
 The hyperparameters in the training code should be adjusted and optimized according to your specific target dataset.
-To verify the functionality of the code, we provide a preliminary distilled base model in the ckpts folder.
+To verify the functionality of the code, we will provide a preliminary distilled base model in the ckpts folder after the publication of the paper.

 ## Getting Started
 ```bash
 pip install -e .